sunilvb/spring-kafka-registry/README.md

 git clone https://github.com/sunilvb/spring-kafka-registry.git

 cd spring-kafka-registry
 ```
 First things first.

 Let's open the pom.xml file and look at the maven dependencies that are perticularly important in this sample.

-The two important sections that make all the magic happen are the Spring Kafka related dependencies and the Avro related dependencies as shown below :
+The two important sections that help in makeing the magic happen are the Spring Kafka related dependencies and the Avro related dependencies as shown below :
 ```
 <!-- spring-kafka dependencies -->
 <dependency>